"Whenever a doctor cannot do good, he must be kept from doing harm."

 Mammography: Utilizes ionizing radiation that can cause cancer; titanium tags are used in many women to "mark" an area of concern; leads to many unnecessary biopsies; it utilizes compression that can traumatize delicate breast tissue; and compression could metastasize a tumor.
 Scatter radiation is also released into the environment.

 Thermography: Safe, with absolutely no side effects.
-No contact is made with the patient.
+No contact is made.
 As harmless as having a photograph taken.
 The camera and software collect data from the heat your body emits to help monitor thermovascular patterns and temperatures over time for subtle physiological changes, that may be due to inflammation or disease development.
 There is no bi-product released into our environment.

 HERE IS THE ACTUAL APPROVAL DIRECTLY FROM THE FDA's WEBSITE: